xueqianLu/ethnet/README.md

 3. run the case with command `./scripts/run.sh testcase/<xxxx>`
 4. run `./stop.sh` to stop the system.

-# nodes topology
+# static config
-- N execute nodes and N beacon nodes
 - static 64 validators
+- static genesis.json

 # what is testcase
 Testcase is a topology of all nodes, which is defined in `testcase` folder.